lambe-lang/specification/README.md

 ### Global scope

-The implementation of `Error String` can be provided at the upper level.
-Then each expression requiring such `Error String` refers to the same implementation.
+The implementation of `Error string` can be provided at the upper level.
+Then each expression requiring such `Error string` refers to the same implementation.

 ```
-impl Error String {
+impl Error string {
     def raise = 0
 }